20 FREE Crochet Science Patterns and Ideas For Educational Gifts

 Whip up several of these crochet appliques to gift to your fellow women in STEM.
 These are super quick and easy to make plus they are great stash busters.

-FOLLOW THIS LINK for the free pattern.
+FOLLOW THIS LINK for the free pattern by Mother Bunch.

 STEM Appliques for Women and Girls